SiwenW1998/academic-kickstart/content/project/1 A Path Tracer/index.md

 layout = "project"

 # Project title.
 title = "1.
-A Path Tracer"
+Expedia Project"

 # Project summary to display on homepage.
 summary = """
- This is a curriculum project in CS285 Advanced Image Synthesis at UCSB.<br>
+This is a study abroad project that took place in Vienna, Austria. <br>
- I'm responsible for all the code and pipeline design
+My group collaborated with an Austrian Semantic Web Company who wanted to establish a long-term partnership with Expedia.
+My group built cognitive Artificial Intelligence solutions to help the clients from Expedia enhancing the user experience of low vision travelers in Austria.<br>
+ I took the roles of user experience researcher and prototype designer.
  """

-image_preview = "img/Scene-Test5.jpg"
+image_preview = "img/expedia.png"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["Computer Graphics", "Rendering"]`